 Join us this summer on a ramble through Philly’s grassroots news scene, Local-style.

-You may recall from last month that we’re now a part of WHYY’s News & Information Community Exchange – a new program aiming to bring more varied voices into mainstream media.
+You may recall from last month that we’re now a part of WHYY’s News & Information Community Exchange – a new program aiming to bring more varied voices into media conversations.
 What a blast it’s been, connecting with other independent newspapers, blogs, radio stations, podcasters… We’re all so different yet just as passionate, just as driven to find our place in the City’s zeitgeist.

 This summer, we’re taking a break from the confines of geography to shine some light on our partners in citizen journalism!
 First up: Tamara Russell aka Proof of Consciousness – you can call her P.O.C.!

 Founder & host of REVIVE Radio and Media, a multi-format broadcasting platform that reports on news, trends, politics, music, sports, art and more, with an emphasis on youth and Millennial viewpoints.
 REVIVE reaches 15,000+ unique users/month with honest, opinionated storytelling centered in African-American culture.
 As WHYY’s first N.I.C.E. partner, her excitement about how fast the project has grown is infectious.

 You might recognize P.O.C. from “Mad or Nah?” — her twice-monthly WHYY series where she interviews people in the streets about local current events.
 TRUE STORY: Mad or Nah? is now a regular feature in The Local paper, starting this month.
 We’d love to hear your feedback, but let’s meet her first.

 P.O.C. recently sat down with WHYY for a one-on-one interview about her experiences in community news.
 This Q&A has been edited from @WHYY’s Instagram Live video and made possible thru a partnership with N.I.C.E.

 ERIC MARSH SR (community outreach organizer for N.I.C.E.): What got you started in creating news and media content?